Table of Contents

 Manual Persistence Using Events

-To properly persist objects to the database and manage them by properly destroying when needed, you would usually use the Manager property and associate a TObjectManager object to the dataset.
+To properly persist objects to the database and manage them, you would usually use the Manager property and associate a TObjectManager to the dataset.

-Alternatively, you can also use events for manual persistence and management.
-Maybe you just want to keep objects in memory but need to destroy them when records are deleted, so you can use OnObjectRemove event.
+Alternatively, you can use events for manual persistence and management.
+Maybe you just want to keep objects in memory but need to destroy them when records are deleted, so you can use OnObjectRemove.
 Or maybe you just want to hook a handler for the time when an object is updated and perform additional operations.

-In all events, the AObject parameter related to the object associated with the current record.
+In all events, the AObject parameter refers to the object associated with the current record.

 Note